 Who is Tekashi 6ix9ine?
 Everything you need to know about the controversial rainbow-haired rapper.

-The Brooklyn-born "scream rap" star has racked up multiple hits — and legal issues — over the past decade.
+The Brooklyn-born "scream rap" artist has racked up multiple hits — and legal issues — over the past decade.

 There is one face in the rap crowd, though, that you’ve probably seen creep into your feed more often than any other of late.
 And it’s got a whole mess of tattoos on it.